Blueshoe/website/content/blog/local-kubernetes-development.md

 Helm – Kubernetes Package Manager
 :::
 :::globalParagraph
 We often use Helm to manage our Kubernetes cluster.
 Helm describes itself as a package manager for Kubernetes and it also enables the **mapping of complex Kubernetes applications in templates**.
 Here, the buzzword is **‘infrastructure as code’**.
 Thanks to the templates, our application can be deployed into a new Kubernetes cluster at any time and without any major effort.
-To install Helm, you can simply download a binary file: [to the download](https://get.helm.sh/helm-v2.16.5-linux-amd64.tar.gz){.bs-link-blue}
+To install Helm, you can simply download a binary file: <a href="https://get.helm.sh/helm-v2.16.5-linux-amd64.tar.gz" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">to the download</a>
 :::

 :::globalTitle{:size="sm" :tag="h4" .font-normal .mb-5}